exchangeST0/stoz-tokenlist/EXCHANGESTOZ_DAO_WHITEPAPER.md

 The ExchangeStozDAO token serves as a mechanism for participation in the DAO's decentralized governance, enabling holders to:

-1. **Voting Rights**: Participate in decisions regarding fund allocation through on-chain voting with minimum quorum requirements
+1. **Voting Rights**: Participate in decisions regarding fund allocation through off-chain voting via Snapshot platform with minimum quorum requirements
 2. **Proposal Rights**: Submit proposals for community consideration related to legal, regulatory, operational, marketing, and development expenses
 3. **Transparency and Access**: Access public information regarding all decisions, transactions, and treasury status of the DAO
 4. **Delegation**: Delegate voting power to other community members